 5. Faulty RAM

-- Search for memory diagnostic tool in the search bar and open up the given result.
+- Search for the memory diagnostic tool in the search bar and open up the given result.

-- You can choose either “restart now and check for problems” or “Check for problems the next time I start my computer” according to your convenience.
+- According to your convenience, you can choose either “restart now and check for problems” or “Check for problems the next time I start my computer” according to your convenience.

 Wait for the scan to complete.
-If any hard errors exist, it’s probably because the RAM isn’t working like it should be.
+If any hard errors exist, it’s probably because the RAM isn’t working as it should be.
 Check if the RAM is loosely connected and reboot it again.
-If the problem still persists, you might want to change your RAM kit.
+If the problem persists, you might want to change your RAM kit.